tonymullen/TonyMullen-Book/Readme.md

 # Getting MEAN book project

+Here are some changes
+* Change one
+* Change two
+* Change 3

 This is the project described in the book Getting MEAN by Simon Holmes.
 Your Readme.md should look something approximately like this one.

 For each chapter, add a note with the following: